carlosebmachado/the-blog/README.md

 # The Blog

 ## Description
-The Blog was made with PHP using MVC pattern, MySQL database, and bootstrap css framework.
-My focus was the back-end, so the front-end is basically pure bootstrap. <!-- You can access an live preview [here](https://carlosebmachado.github.io/blog/). -->
+The Blog was made with PHP using MVC pattern, MySQL database, and bootstrap CSS framework.

 ## Features

 ### Pages
-The blog application has Home, About, and Contact pages where you can edit by Admin Page.
-You can access the Admin Page by logging in.
+The Blog application has Home, About, and Contact pages where it is possible to edit throught Admin panel.
+You can access the Admin panel by logging in.

-### Admin Page
+### Admin Panel
 There is the Dashboard where you can see some information about your blog, the About, Posts, Commentaries, and Messages to edit their respective data.

 ## Install